Air Force Falcons men's ice hockey: CHA

-Atlantic Hockey
+Atlantic Hockey Association

 The change seemed to suit the Falcons, who posted their first winning season in 7 years.
 In the conference tournament, Air Force defeated Holy Cross 3-0 before stunning #1 seeded Sacred Heart 5-4 in overtime.
 In the championship match, the Falcons took on Army and routed the Black Knights 6-1 to win the program's first conference championship and receive their first bid into the NCAA tournament.
 Though they lost to Minnesota in the opening round, the success would continue for the next two years with two additional Atlantic Hockey tournament titles and culminated with a 28-win season in 2009 where they won their first regular season conference title and NCAA tournament game.
 After a middling season in 2010, the Falcons posted back-to-back conference championships but failed to escape the first round in either season.
 Air Force spent the mid-teens rebuilding their program, and it came to a head in 2017 with their sixth Atlantic Hockey crown.
 The Falcons played so well over the course of the season that there was some talk of them making the NCAA tournament even if they were to lose the Atlantic Hockey championship (an exceedingly rare occurrence for Atlantic Hockey Teams).
 Their second quarterfinal appearance was followed by another in 2018, where they were outplayed by eventual champion Minnesota–Duluth until the final period.

+Atlantic Hockey America

+After the 2023–24 season, the Atlantic Hockey Association merged with CHA, which had become a women-only league after the 2009–10 season.
+The two conferences had shared a commissioner and office staff since 2010.
+The new league was unveiled on April 30, 2024 as Atlantic Hockey America, maintaining the Association's AHA initialism.
+All members of both predecessor leagues were brought into the new conference.